ong-ck/tp/docs/team/heejet.md

    - Add documentation for `filter by topic`.

 2. Developer Guide.
-   - Add archuitecture diagrams and explanations.
+   - Add architecture diagrams and explanations.
    - Add design and implementation for `list` feature.
    - Add design and implementation for `filter by topic`  feature.
    - Add design and implementation for `parser`.